Gabagooooooooooool/Loader/README.md

     - This includes usage of malicous libraries with backdoors / rootkits
 - You are not going to try to change or alter credits in the code, or here
 - You will treat the code accordingly to the AGPLv3 license
+- You are going to inform users about possible security & stability threats of using loader clearly